YSayaovong/YSayaovong/README.md

 ---

 ## ⚙️ About Me
-I am a mechanically trained, IT-focused Data Engineer with a strong foundation in building scalable ETL pipelines, automating data workflows, and structuring high-integrity data systems.
-Backed by 5+ years of analytical engineering experience and a Bachelor's in IT (Dec 2025), I specialize in transforming raw datasets into reliable, query-optimized structures that support advanced analytics, financial reporting, and business intelligence.
+Entry-level Data Engineer with a strong foundation in Python, SQL, and cloud-based data pipelines.
+Former mechanical designer with 5+ years of experience building high-precision models, process workflows, and analytics tools in the engineering space.
+Currently completing a B.S. in Information Technology.
+Known for problem-solving, hands-on implementation, and cross-functional collaboration across technical and operations teams.

 My focus is on developing efficient data pipelines, optimizing storage and retrieval, and ensuring clean, validated data for decision-making.